Praise to the Man: Origin

-Authorship Controversy
+Authorship controversy

-From the poem's initial publishing of the August 1, 1844 edition of the Times and Seasons until 1863, its authorship was consistently attributed to Eliza R. Snow.
+From the poem's initial publishing in the August 1, 1844, edition of the Times and Seasons until 1863, its authorship was consistently attributed to Eliza R. Snow.
 This changed upon the publishing of the 1863 edition of the Manchester Hymnal and has been perpetuated in subsequent LDS hymnals.
 The unclear authorship was likely due to Snow's byline appearing above two separate poems on the page and Phelps being both an assistant editor of the periodical as well as an accomplished poet.

 Changes

 Part of the original text of the second verse read: "Long shall his blood, which was shed by assassins, / Stain Illinois, while the earth lauds his fame."
 In 1927, in accordance with its "good neighbor" policy, the LDS Church officially changed the words "Stain Illinois" to "Plead unto heav'n".

+In earlier hymnals, Community of Christ changed the hymn title and first line to “Praise to the Lord for the Great Restoration,” to make it less focused on Joseph Smith.
+The hymn is no longer included in the current hymnal used in Community of Christ.

 Tune

 Phelps originally suggested "Star in the East" as the hymn tune, which is probably the same melody as "Star in the East" from Southern Harmony.

-The LDS hymnal now uses a melody based on "Scotland the Brave" in honor of Phelps's Scottish heritage.
+The LDS hymnal now uses a melody based on "Scotland the Brave".
 The tune is modified to match the syllable count of the text.